signalogic/SigDL/README.md

 1) Training blocks are accelerated by parallelizing either (i) the training data set or (ii) the deep learning model.
 Data set parallelization is used more often.
 [This page](http://timdettmers.com/2014/10/09/deep-learning-data-parallelism) has a good explanation of the tradeoffs in these two approaches.

-2) The initial training block assumes use of GPU boards of some type.
+2) The initial Training block assumes use of GPU boards of some type.

 3) The "Re-Training" block depends on "device accurate" emulation of the embedded target.
 It can also be accelerated; however its situation with respect training results, especially accuracy and performance measurement, is completely different than the "Training" block (see above model compression notes).